phagmaier/Libray-of-Babel/README.md

 I discovered that things that are vague or less specific have a lower Kolmogorov complexity than there specific counterparts.
-This code seeks to provide a silly example of this by generating a infinite library of all (almost) all possibl books that could be generated using the english language and limiting yourself to printable ACII characters.
-So generating a entire library is actually a smaller and simplier algorithm than generating something like a particular book given that the book isn't absurdley small.
+This code seeks to provide a silly example of this by generating a infinite library of all (almost) all possibl books that could be generated using the english language and printable ACII characters.
+As you can see from the code generating a entire (infinite) library is actually easier, smaller, and simplier than generating something like a particular book given that the book isn't absurdley small.